 The success or failure of a business can often rest in the hands of its most valuable asset – its people.
 No matter how great the products or services, a business' wellbeing is often shaped by the day-to-day actions and decisions of its employees.

 Success hinges on finding the right people.
 These are the ones whose knowledge, skills, experience and personal qualities match your business needs.
 Ideally, they'll be hardworking, enthusiastic and committed.
 Small businesses can't afford to carry dead weight.

 You might need advice when recruiting your first employee.
 The first step is recognising what contribution the job must make to your business.
-Drawing up a job specification can help you identify what it is that you need doing and the skills and knowledge required for your new employee to be able to perform the job.
+Drawing up a job specification can help you identify what it is that you need doing and the skills and knowledge required for your new employee to be able to carry out the job.

 Ensuring a level playing field for all potential job applicants is a legal requirement, while enabling you to recruit from as wide a talent pool as possible.
 Interviews must also be free from discrimination.

 Knowing you have made a good addition to the team brings immense satisfaction – and many other benefits.
 Getting it wrong, on the other hand, can be a very costly mistake.

 There are many employment laws and they apply to everything from wages, workplace pensions, working hours and time off, rights for employees with family responsibilities and workplace health and safety to discipline, grievances and firing employees.

-Get it wrong and you could end up at employment tribunal, which can be expensive if you lose, because there are no ceilings on awards.
+Get it wrong and you could end up at an employment tribunal, which can be expensive if you lose, because there are no ceilings on awards.
 Reckless employer negligence could even lead to prison.